Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 The name of the saved search is displayed along with an icon that depicts which artifact it's for and the person who created it.
 Clicking on the name of the saved search will take you to the appropriate screen in the product and set the search parameters accordingly.
 If you are the creator of the saved search, clicking the "***Delete***" button next to the saved search will delete it.
 Clicking on the RSS icon will allow you to subscribe to the specific search so that it will be displayed in your RSS newsreader.
 This allows you to setup customized lists of information that can be displayed outside of SpiraPlan.

 ## Schedule
-This Gantt chart shows all active releases and sprints in this product.
+This Gantt chart shows all active releases[^active-release] and sprints in this product.
 Each bar spans from the item's start date to end date.
 The darker shaded portion of each bar tells you how complete its requirements are.

+[^active-release]: any release / sprint / phase with a status that is *not* "Closed", "Deferred", or "Cancelled".

 ## Requirement Completion
 This chart shows the proportion of all active requirements that have been completed across all active releases in this product.
 When 100% of the requirements are completed, the color changes so that it is easy to tell what is in progress vs completed.